KdoubleUs/KW-Card-War-Game-M/ReadME.md

 ## Getting Started

 This game will be between you and the computer.
+Load the html file and begin playing.
 Simply click the draw button and the cards will begin drawing each round.
 Click "draw" for each consecutive round.
+The winner of each round will be display on the page.
+The card remaining will also inform you of each player deck count.

 ### Dependencies